Education, Culture and Childhood BA (Part-Time)

 Classes will take place on weekdays during the day.
 For each taught module, there will be one two-hour session each week.
 Classes will be timetabled to facilitate you completing your studies alongside work and other commitments.

-We recognise that mature students often possess knowledge, skills, experiences and attributes that can be considered in place of `A´ levels or equivalent qualifications.
+We recognise that mature students often possess knowledge, skills, experiences and attributes that can be considered in place of 'A' levels or equivalent qualifications.
 For this reason, students applying for part-time study will normally be invited for interview.
 At the interview we will look for things such as enthusiasm, experience, subject knowledge, relevant skills, interests and activities, and an awareness of the time commitments involved in studying part-time for a University qualification.
 We would expect candidates to possess basic computer literacy together with English and Maths GCSE grade C or equivalent.

-The fees for the part-time BA are £4,625 per year.
 This fee covers all charges for registration, tuition, access to materials in The Sheffield University library – including e-journals and books - and handbooks.
 Also included in this fee are the Year 2 CRB checks and digital recorders for student research.

 The fee does not include the costs of additional set course books, your postage or telephone calls to the University, and the binding of your dissertation.